How Much Does It Cost to Re-Side a House?

 Brick and Stone Veneer

-Premium masonry options represent the highest-cost siding materials, with natural stone installation ranging from $30 to $48 per square foot.
+Premium masonry options represent the highest-cost house siding materials, with stone siding installation ranging from $30 to $48 per square foot.
 However, these materials offer unmatched durability and can last centuries with minimal maintenance.

 Additional Cost Factors